Discrimination against men: Education

-Historically men received more education than women, but in recent years women have outnumbered men in tertiary education in almost all countries.
+Historically men received more education than women, but since 1990s men are underrepresented among tertiary education students in almost all countries.

 A study looking at children born in the 1980s in the United States until their adulthood found that boys with behavioural problems were less likely to complete high school and university than girls with the same behavioural problems.
 Boys had more exposure to negative experiences and peer pressure, and had higher rates of grade repetition.
 Owens, who conducted the study, attributes this to negative stereotypes about boys and says that this may partially explain the gender gap in education.

 People are also less likely to assist males falling behind in grades than females.

 Grading bias

 Multiple studies have shown grading bias against boys, regardless of the examiner's sex.
 In these studies, examiners were provided no information about the students apart from their name.
 This includes a 2004 study in Israel where 9 subjects; in the arts, sciences and mathematics were tested.
 A 2020 study of junior high schools in Sweden conducted a similar study, estimating a bias against boys of 23% of a standard deviation.
-Biasses have also been found in Portuguese and French high schools, and a study of 15-year-olds in Czechia, and in Italy.
+Biases have also been found in Portuguese and French high schools, and a study of 15-year-olds in Czechia, and in Italy.
 According to a global report performed by the OECD of over 60 countries, girls were given higher marks in comparison to boys with the same ability.

 A study looking at the perceptions of students by their teachers found that teachers perceive girls as having higher "Persistence, Mood, and [educational competence]" and boys having higher levels of "Activity, Distractibility, Inhibition, and Negative Emotionality".

 Punishment

-Due to gendered behavioral norms which many schools enforce, boys receive on average higher rates of suspension, expulsion and retention than girls with the same behaviours.
+Due to gendered behavioural norms which many schools enforce, boys receive on average higher rates of suspension, expulsion and retention than girls with the same behaviours.
 This begins in preschool.

 Scholarships

 In many universities there are scholarships for women only, often known as women's scholarships.
 These have been described as illegal under Title IX and discriminatory against men, causing the United States Department of Education to launch multiple investigations around the country.

 In a study of 220 universities in the United States, 84% of them offered single-gender scholarships.
 The study described the universities as discriminatory if there are 4 or more women-only scholarships compared to men-only, and described 68.5% of the universities as discriminatory against men.
-People pushing to get these removed have mentioned that these scholarships were created in the 1970s when women were under-represented in tertiary education, but it is now men who underperform and that the scholarships should become gender-neutral.
+People pushing to get these removed have mentioned that these scholarships were created in the 1970s when women were under-represented in tertiary education, but it is now men who under-perform and that the scholarships should become gender-neutral.

 In 2008 the Human Rights Commission of New Zealand considered abolishing women's scholarships.